 My Favorite Accommodations

-The tropical island of St. Lucia, located in the Caribbean, is best known for its mighty Piton Mountains and gorgeous resorts on the beach.
-Noted for its oodles of small and luxurious resorts that drip color and flair, it is really two islands in one.
-Rodney Bay in the north offers lazy days and modern comforts amid a beautiful bay.
-In the south, Soufrière is at the heart of a gorgeous region of old plantations, hidden beaches and the geologic wonder of the impossibly photogenic Pitons.
-Nature lovers can hike to jungle-clad waterfalls, climb extinct volcanic cones or zip through the forest canopy on land, or dive beneath the calm Caribbean to get up close to St Lucia’s marine life.
-Foodies will be enamored with the islands delicious Creole cuisine.The island doesn’t have many all-inclusive resorts, but some properties offer all-inclusive packages.
+The tropical island of St. Lucia, located in the Caribbean, is best known for its mighty Piton Mountains and gorgeous seaside resorts.
+Home to dozens of small, yet luxurious resorts dripping with Caribbean flair, it really is two islands in one.
+Rodney Bay in the north offers lazy days and modern comforts amid a beautiful bay, while in the south, Soufrière lies at the heart of a gorgeous region rife with old plantations, hidden beaches, and the geologic wonder of the impossibly-photogenic Pitons.
+Nature lovers can hike to jungle-clad waterfalls, climb extinct volcanic cones, zip through the forest canopy on land, or dive beneath the calm Caribbean to see St Lucia’s marine life up close.
+Plus, foodies will be enamored with the island’s delicious Creole cuisine.
+The island doesn’t have many all-inclusive resorts, but some properties offer all-inclusive packages.

 My Favorite Accommodations